 The vast majority of other Cubans however, such as the large numbers of government employees, can only earn the regular low-value Cuban pesos and are the most disadvantaged by the embargo.
-These "have-nots" lead quite impoverished lives with little hope for the future.
-The most visible difference is seen in the housing: nicely renovated and maintained buildings exist side by side with dilapidated ones, some falling apart, yet still lived in.

 The economic division is also partially a racial one.
 Well-to-do businessmen and professionals of the pre-Castro era were generally light-skinned, for there was considerable discrimination against the descendants of black slaves.
 Since most of those who left the island were the wealthier Cubans, it is their light-skinned relatives and friends that stayed behind who now benefit from the largesse of Cuban-Americans.